juriad/advent-2020/README.md

 Language with vector operation turned to be great for this task.
 Apart from initial computation of `sees` matrix, the core functions `iter` and `conv` are ridiculously simple.

+## Day 12 - Vim Script

+Vim Script is good enough for its purpose, but nothing exciting to work with.
+It is interesting to mix the modes, interacting with the editor from the script.

+The task was simple so a single pass through the input data was enough.
+Most of the work was then making vim print to terminal and quit.

 # Language Pool

 C++